-- 1) If the Tenant fails to appear at a scheduled hearing, the Panel may postpone the hearing the hearing or may decide that the Tenant has waived the right to attend the hearing.
-If the Panel determines that the Tenant has waived the right to a hearing, the Panel will issue a decision based upon the evidence presented by MPHA. - 2) The Tenant has the burden to show that the Tenant was receiving food support, transitional child care or transitional medical assistance at the time of recapture. - 3) MPHA has the burden to show that the Tenant owes the debt and has not paid the debt. - 4) The hearing shall be informal, the rules of evidence do not apply, however oral and documentary evidence shall be relevant.
+- 1) If the former Tenant fails to appear at a scheduled hearing, the Panel may postpone the hearing the hearing or may decide that the former Tenant has waived the right to attend the hearing by failing to appear or contact MPHA to reschedule.
+If the Panel determines that the former Tenant has waived the right to a hearing, the Panel will issue a decision based upon the evidence presented by MPHA. - 2) The former Tenant has the burden to show that the former Tenant was receiving food support, transitional childcare or transitional medical assistance at the time of recapture. - 3) MPHA has the burden to show that the former Tenant owes the debt and has not paid the debt. - 4) The hearing shall be informal, the rules of evidence do not apply, however oral and documentary evidence shall be relevant.
 The Panel is in charge of the hearing and shall require all participants to conduct themselves in an orderly fashion.
 The Panel may exclude any person, including the Tenant, who is disorderly. - 5) Either party may make a record of the hearing at their own expense.